mountaineerbr/shellChatGPT/README.md

 ## 🎯  Project Objectives

+- Main focus on **chat models** (multi-turn, text, image, and audio).

-- Implement nice features from `OpenAI API version 1`, mainly focused on text and multimodal (non-video) multimodal chatting.
+- Implementation of selected features from **OpenAI API version 1**.

-- Provide the closest API defaults and let the user customise defaults.
+- Provide the closest API defaults and let the user customise settings.

 - Première of `chatgpt.sh version 1.0` should occur at the time when OpenAI launches its next major API version update.